rhinospray/extract_torrents/README.md

 * _infohash.torrent.rtorrent_ is a bencoded file with info and status data about the torrent.
 * _infohash.torrent.libtorrent_resume_ is a bencoded file with info to resume download and/or seeding after each restart.

-This script will extract bencoded data from the first two files, like original .torrent name, download name and path, tracker, label...estatus data a copy of the .torrent file (and two other accesory  , this scrThis script will extract active .torrents For rTorrent, extract active .torrents from .sessions, with original name and same subdir structure than downloads
+This script will extract bencoded data from the first two files, like original .torrent name, download name and path, tracker, label...

+With that info it will get a "human" name for the .torrent, either the original one, or an alternative name based on the download name, which makes easier to associate .torrents with their downloads.
+Many times both names are identical.
+This alternative name will also be used in some rare cases where the saved original name is blank or the infohash.

+It will also create a path for the .torrent that recreates the same directory structure used for downloads (if one exist).
+For example, if a torrent download is located at _/torrents/films/HDB/_ the corresponding .torrent file will be created at _/outputbasedir/films/HDB/_.
+In fact, if you make OutputBaseDir=DownloadDir your .torrents will be created in the _same_ directory that their downloads.

+You can also filter the extraction by tracker or label.

+### Usage

 Usage: `extract_torrents.sh [OPTION]...`